-The total contained ounces in the Measured and Indicated Mineral Resource category has decreased by 2%, while grade has increased by 2%.
-The total contained ounces in the Inferred category has increased by 28%, while the Inferred grade has increased by 5%.
+The total contained ounces in the Measured and Indicated Mineral Resource category has increased by 4.9%, while grade has decreased by 4.3%.
+The total contained ounces in the Inferred category has decreased by 18%, while the Inferred grade has decreased by 2.5%.

-The increase of 8% in the overall resource ounces is due to the following factors:
+The minimal overall decrease in the overall resource ounces is due to the following factors:

-- Favourable drilling meterage and results during the period, where drilling has taken place from the lower levels (L10 & 12). - Internal dilution of previously interpreted narrow veins, where vein continuity was extended through drilling and mine development, leading to a resource more amendable to future mining. - Drilling which has also delineated additional lower grade veins (above cut-off grade) that were included in the estimate given their proximity to higher grade veins.
+- Favourable drilling meterage and results during the period, where drilling has taken place from lower levels of the mine (L10 & 12). - Internal dilution of previously interpreted narrow veins where vein continuity was extended through drilling and mine development, leading to a resource more amendable to future mining and higher Ore Reserve conversion. - The delineation of additional lower-grade veins included in the estimate given their proximity to higher-grade veins.

-These achievements were made after accounting for mining depletion of 100,000 ounces (95,000 ounces recovered) and COVID-19 related operational constraints.
+These achievements were made after accounting for the mining depletion of approximately 95,000 ounces (90,000 ounces recovered), and COVID-19 related operational constraints.